What is jet lag?

 - Adapt your mealtimes: Eat only at regular mealtimes in the new time zone.
 Your body may adjust faster to the new environment if you don’t eat at your accustomed times - even if you are hungry.

 - Melatonin tablets: Over-the-counter melatonin supplements (similar to the natural melatonin hormone) can help you to sleep.
-Our online GP may be able to prescribe you melatonin as Circadin tablets if there are no prior health issues.
+Our online Doctor may be able to prescribe you melatonin as Circadin tablets if there are no prior health issues.

 How do I prevent Jet Lag?